From LOGO… it’s Five Legendary Animal Mascots!

 Wilbur the Penguin

 For a five-year period, young Wilbur achieved the impossible – bringing a small, cutesy-cuddly image to one of Britain’s biggest industrial utility companies.
 The amiable penguin revelled in the warmth and cosiness of homes supplied by British Gas; soft toys followed, which seem to be now changing hands for eyebrow-raising prices on Ebay.
-Wilbur was retired last year, when it was felt that the little fellow no longer represented the breadth of services offered by the company.
+Wilbur was retired at the beginning of this decade, when it was felt that the little fellow no longer represented the breadth of services offered by the company.
 Their Marketing Director nailed it in an interview at the time: “When your boiler breaks down you don’t need a penguin, you need one of our engineers,” she revealed.

 Woody the Cow